BorjeBits/prompt-paradigm-project/README.md

 For local models, I recommend the [Ollama](https://ollama.com/) library.

+## Prerequisites

+Before cloning this repository and starting tests, ensure you have met the following prerequisites:

+- **OpenAI Account**: Necessary for using model-graded assertion types in this repository.
+We utilize GPT-4-turbo to grade the output of test cases.
+- **Node.js**: The `promptfoo` tool used in this repository operates on Node.js.
+Ensure Node.js is installed on your local machine.
+- **Environment Variables**: After setting up your OpenAI account, you should add your OpenAI key to an environment file.
+Refer to the `.env.example` file in this repository as a guide.
+- **Ollama Library**: For tasks that involve local models, such as those in the grammar improvement directory of this repo, the Ollama library is required.
+Download the necessary models, create the Ollama config, and then upload these configurations to your Ollama local instance.
+For more details, consult the Ollama documentation.
+- **Shell Script (Optional)**: There is a shell script available that automates the calling of use case numbers based on the stage of the engineering workflow.
+This is optional, as you can directly use the `promptfoo` CLI.
+If you opt to use the shell script, it can be executed directly by passing the use case number as the first parameter, e.g., `./run_eval.sh 1`.

+**Note**: This repository has been tested on **Ubuntu 22.04**.
+If you're using a different operating system and encounter issues, the shell script may not work as expected.
+Please feel free to open a pull request if you find a workaround or fix.

 ## Overview
 This guide aims to help developers and researchers craft prompts to achieve better outcomes from AI models, especially in scenarios where the nuanced wording of prompts plays a crucial role in the output generated. (which happens on smaller models)